20 Years Ago Today

 Kevin Cash C

-We had some pretty good players back then.
-That top four features four of my favorite Blue Jays of all time.
+We had some good players back then.
+That top four features four of my favourite Blue Jays of all time.

 Hudson played his first 4 MLB seasons with the Jays.
-After the 2005 season the Jays traded Hudson to the Diamondbacks (along with Miguel Batista) for Troy Glaus and Sergio Santos.
+After the 2005 season, the Jays traded Hudson to the Diamondbacks (along with Miguel Batista) for Troy Glaus and Sergio Santos.
 The team had Aaron Hill coming up and wanted to make room for him.
-He ended up having a very good 11 year career, hitting .273/.341/.412 with 93 home runs, in 1345 games.
+Orlando had an excellent 11-year career, hitting .273/.341/.412 with 93 home runs in 1345 games.
 He also won 4 Gold Gloves.

 We finished 86-76, but that was only good enough for third place, 16 games back of the Yankees (and 9 games back of the Red Sox).

 Halladay would finish the season 22-7 (the most wins in his career) with a 3.25 ERA in 36 starts.
-He had 9 complete games (leading the league) and 2 shutouts.
-He had a league leading 266 innings.
-That was good for a 8.1 bWAR and the Cy Young Award.
+He had 9 complete games (leading the league), two shutouts, and a league-leading 266 innings.
+That was good for an 8.1 bWAR and the Cy Young Award.
 It was his best season with the Blue Jays.

 I can only find one other extra-inning complete-game shutout since then.
 Mark Mulder for the Cardinals on April 23rd, 2005, against the Astros, he went 10 innings on 5 hits, no walks and 5 strikeouts.